 - Have an active Out Living It Project Page and fundraise or personally donated at least $500.

 *For FDX programs open to caregivers, the same fundraising requirements apply

 Once you are signed up for an FDX, an FD alumni:

-- Must provide a fundraising agreement with a valid credit card.
+- Must provide an FDX fundraising agreement with a valid credit card.
 If you do not reach the fundraising requirement by the deadline, your credit card will be charged the difference.

-- Is fully responsible for the full fundraising goal, unless cancellation is due to cancer related medical issues.
+- Is fully responsible for the full fundraising requirement, unless cancellation is due to cancer-related medical issues.